Staircase solutions and stability in vertically confined salt-finger convection: Introduction

 This work performs bifurcation analysis of vertically confined salt-finger convection using single-mode equations.
 The resulting equations are solved for the vertical structure of the solutions as a function of the density ratio, the Prandtl number and the assumed horizontal wavenumber.
 We fix the diffusivity ratio and thermal Rayleigh number and focus almost exclusively on no-slip velocity boundary conditions.
-We found staircase-like solutions with one (S1), two (S2) and three (S3) well-mixed mean salinity steps in the vertical direction, all of which bifurcate from the trivial solution.
-In each case salinity gradients are expelled from regions of closed streamlines, leading to a well-mixed interior.
+We found staircase-like solutions with one (S1), two (S2) and three (S3) steps in the mean salinity profile in the vertical direction, all of which bifurcate from the trivial solution.
+In each case salinity gradients are expelled from regions of closed streamlines, leading to a mixed layer.
 Secondary bifurcations of S1 lead to either tilted fingers (TF1) or traveling waves (TW1), both of which break the horizontal reflection symmetry via the spontaneous formation of large-scale shear.
 Secondary bifurcations of S2 and S3 lead to asymmetric solutions (A2 and A3) that spontaneously break midplane reflection symmetry.